charite-uwatwembi/Portfolio/README.md

-My portfolio here, showcasing my projects.
+My portfolio here, it is showcasing my projects.